Railway accidents in New South Wales: Newtown collision, 1868

 On 6 January 1868, a man was killed when Locomotive No. 1 collided with a passenger train at Newtown station.
 The locomotive was severely damaged and retired.
 It is now on display at the Powerhouse Museum.
 Newtown station was at that time located west of the present station, its platform eventually forming part of the foundation of Crago's Flour Mill.

 Emu Plains collision, 1878

 On the night of 30 January 1878, head-on collision between two goods trains.
 One of the drivers (Michael Stephenson) survived and the other driver and the firemen of both trains together with a guard riding in the cab of the up train, were killed.
 The primitive system of working the trains was found to be responsible.

 Currabubula train accident, 1878

-On the night of 28 May 1878, the coupling on a ballast carriage between the tracks and train failed.
+On the night of 28 May 1878, the coupling on a ballast carriage between the trucks and train failed.
 There were two fatalities, and at least one other injured.
 An inquest held on 5 June 1878 at Murrurundi cleared all persons of negligence.